 The Ohio Department of Health receives federal education funding to provide intervention services to developmentally delayed children who are under three years old.
-These children are too young to receive special education and related services from a public school under the federal Individuals with Disabilities Education Act (IDEA) and the state law implementing the state's obligation under that act.
-This early intervention program is called "Help Me Grow."
+These children are too young to receive special education and related services from a public school under the federal Individuals with Disabilities Education Act (IDEA) and the state law implementing the state's obligation under that act.2 This early intervention program is popularly known as "Help Me Grow."3

 In order to track the progress of the children enrolled in Help Me Grow after they enter the public schools as special education students under IDEA, the U.S. Department of Education is requiring that both the Ohio Department of Education and the Ohio Department of Health use the same student tracking number for those students.
-Accordingly, the act requires the Ohio Director of Health to request a student data verification code for each Help Me Grow child who is about to begin receiving IDEA services.
-The Director must request that code from the independent contractor engaged by the Ohio Department of Education to create and maintain those codes for school districts and community schools for their enrolled students.
-The contractor must provide that code to the Director.
+Accordingly, the bill requires the Ohio Director of Health to request a student data verification code for each Help Me Grow child who is about to begin receiving IDEA services.
+The Director is to request that code from the independent contractor engaged by the Ohio Department of Education to create and maintain those codes for school districts and community schools for their enrolled students.4 The contractor must provide that code to the Director.
+The Director is then required to submit the code to the public school at which the student will be receiving special education and related services under IDEA.5 Finally, the bill prohibits the Director and each school that receives a child's data verification code from releasing that code to any person except as provided by law,6 and it specifies that any document the Director holds that contains both a student's name or other personally identifiable information and the student's data verification code is not a public record.

+3 20 U.S.C.
+1431 to 1445; R.C.
+3701.61.

-&lt;sup>2 20 U.S.C.
+2 20 U.S.C.
 1400 et seq.; R.C.
 Chapter 3323.

-&lt;sup>3 20 U.S.C.
-1431 to 1445; R.C.
-3701.61.